netxms/netxms-doc/admin/database-monitoring.rst

 MySQL
 =====

 |product_name| subagent for MySQL monitoring.
-Monitors one or more instances of MySQL databases and
+Monitors one or more instances of
-reports various database-related metrics.
+MySQL databases and reports various database-related metrics.

 MySQL subagent requires MySQL driver to be available in the system.

 Configuration
 -------------

-You can specify one or multiple databases in the MySQL section.
+Configuration of MySQL subagent is done in agent configuration file (nxagentd.conf).
+One or multiple MySQL server instances can be specified.
 In case of single database definition simply set all required parameters under ``[mysql]`` section.
 In multi database configuration define each database under ``mysql/databases/<name>`` section with unique ``<name>`` for each database.
 If no id provided ``<name>`` of the section will be used as a database id.

 Each database definition supports the following parameters: